smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 -----------------

 We will send SNMP GET command to read a MIB object from SNMP agent.
-For that purpose we will call synchronous, high-level :py:func:`~pysnmp.hlapi.v3arch.asyncio.getCmd` function.
+For that purpose we will call asyncio based, high-level :py:func:`~pysnmp.hlapi.v3arch.asyncio.getCmd` function.
 Other SNMP commands can be used in a vary similar way by calling corresponding functions.